 - Radiation oncology

 Features of Mahatma Jyotiba Phule Jan Arogya Yojana

 Here are the key highlights of the Mahatma Phule Jan Arogya Yojana.

 - It comes with a sum insured of Rs.1.5 lakh and provides coverage of up to Rs.
 2.5 lakh in case a renal operation is needed

-- Health insurance coverage charges are borne by the state government
+- All charges and coverage claims are paid by the state government with this health insurance.

-- Apart from government empaneled hospitals, you can avail treatment at major private hospitals under this scheme
+- Apart from government empaneled hospitals, you can avail of treatment at major private hospitals under this scheme.

-- Pre-existing diseases are covered from day one
+- Pre-existing diseases are covered from the first day of coverage.